Last update made on:

 A new italian dubbing of "Kimba the white lion" episodes, which starred Franco Latini as Kimba, was aired in Italy for the first time.
 It's important to mention that this dubbing, instead of having only the wonderful Isao Tomita's music, had just 50% of the background music that was composed by Isao Tomita, while the other 50% was replaced by the instrumental version of the italian opening theme.
 (Many thanks to Francesco Piccardo for these infos!)

 1986.
 "Kimba der weisse Löwe" was released on video by Taurus Video in Germany.
-It was re-released in 1995 (see Video releases).
+It was re-released in 1995.
+Video releases

 "Kimba the white lion" was released in Finland on video under the title "Kimba valkoinen leijona".
 These episodes are actually the italian 1979 episodes with finnish subtitles.
 Each cassette was 45 minutes long and it contained 2 episodes (probably).
 (Many thanks to Lauri Welling from Finland for this info!)